gasparka/pyha/docs/basic_usage.rst

 However better way is to just reduce the :code:`rtol` to 1e-4.
 We want to keep our 18 bit fixed-point numbers because Intel Cyclone FPGAs have DSP blocks that work on 18 bit data.

-In general i am okay when simulations pass rtol=1e-3.
-Sometimes you have to adjust atol also, be careful as it starts dominating your rtol value!
+In general i am okay when simulations pass :code:`rtol=1e-3`.
+If values close to 0 are failing, you may need to adjust :code:`atol`.

 RTL simulations
 ~~~~~~~~~~~~~~~

-All you have to do is add :code:`SIM_RTL` to the simulations list.
+All we need to do is add :code:`SIM_RTL` to the simulations list.

-In case you want to view the converted VHDL files, you can use :code:`dir_path='~/vhdl_conversion'`
+In case you want to view the converted VHDL files, you can use :code:`dir_path` option.
-option.

 Example: